The All-American Canal flows past the Algodones Dunes in southeastern… (Don Bartletti, Los Angeles…)

 The Imperial Irrigation District operates the All-American Canal, but the canal is owned by the Bureau of Reclamation, the federal agency that also controls the Colorado River and makes crucial decisions about when drought conditions require cutbacks in allocations.

-Although they did not like many of its details, two longtime board members of the Imperial Irrigation District, Stella Mendoza and John-Pierre Menvielle, sought to persuade other members that it was in the district's best interests to join water agencies from Arizona, Nevada and Southern California in signing the deal.
+Although they did not like many of its details, two longtime board members of the Imperial Irrigation District, Stella Mendoza and John-Pierre Menvielle, sought to convince other members that it was in the district's best interests to join water agencies from Arizona, Nevada and Southern California in signing the deal.
 That effort failed on a 2-2 vote.

 "You can get emotional about it, but it's going to happen anyway," Mendoza said.
 "Why not be good neighbors with Mexico?
 We need a good relationship with the bureau."